Lingering Warm Temperatures Might Surprise Colorado High Country Tourists

 Gratz also reminds riders that early season snowfall has almost no correlation to how the rest of the season shapes up.

-“November is just a bonus but when we get into December that’s when I really wanna see it start snowing,” he said.
+“November is just a bonus but when we get into December that’s when I really want to see it start snowing,” he said.

 The ski resorts are open and so are the biking trails.
 Summit County told CBS4 that holiday visitors should plan to soak up the sun in some fashion.